05. Upload and manage your Unreal packages

 Confirm package release if intented

 After pressing the release button, it will still take some time to download your package to our system and to distribute it on the servers.
-We are working on a visual feedback for when your package is ready for streaming.
-For now, please wait approximately 30 minutes for the stream to be viewable.
+Please wait approximately 30 minutes for the stream to be viewable.

 - 6.Enable Project Now that you have uploaded your first package to your project, you will be able to 'Enable' your project, to allow it to be streamed.